 Leveraging analytics in project management

-Data analytics in project management involves collecting, analyzing, and interpreting project data to improve efficiency and decision-making.
-It allows teams to predict risks, track performance, monitor timelines, and make strategic decisions based on measurable insights rather than assumptions.
+Data analytics in project management means collecting, analyzing, and interpreting project data to improve efficiency and decision-making.
+It lets teams predict risks, track performance, monitor timelines, and make decisions based on measurable data rather than guesswork.

 What is data analytics in project management?

-Data analytics refers to the process of using project data from different sources to improve planning, execution, and monitoring.
+Data analytics uses project data from multiple sources to improve planning, execution, and monitoring.

 Key tasks: